10 diverse & amazing landscape locations to photograph in NZ

 Godley River Braided View Tekapo

-Rivers often give rise to amazing cave structures like at Oparara on the West Coast, and Cave Stream near Arthurs Pass.
+Rivers often carve out amazing cave structures like at Oparara on the West Coast, and Cave Stream near Arthurs Pass.
 There are several places in New Zealand where you'll also find glow worms inside caves to shoot in locations like Waitomo and Waipu (but be warned: these little suckers aren't that easy to photograph though as they are always moving!)

 moria gate arch oparara